yourshoes/kalzate/docs/model.md

 * E2E cases would at least contain:

- - Scenario 1:

- Employee creates a new ticket with 2 stock items A,B and amounts 1,2 and 10% discount Then user return stock items A,B with amounts 1,2 as a voucher according to discount applied

- - Scenario 2:
+ - Scenario:

  prices(A is 10, B is 10, C is 30)

-    Column 1        Column 2
  Employee creates a new ticket with 2 stock items A,B and amounts 1,2
-    A 1 10 10       A 1 10 10
+    A 1 10 10
-    B 2 10 20       B 2 10 20
+    B 2 10 20
  Then user return stock item A with amounts 1 as a voucher
-    A -1 10 -10     A -1 10 -10
+    A -1 10 -10
- Then user return stock item B with amount 2 and buy stock item C with amount 1 (total amount is positive) and pay with voucher of stock item A
+ Then user return stock item B with amount 1 and buy stock item C with amount 1 (total amount is positive) and pay with voucher of stock item A and cash
-    B -2 10 -20     B -1 10 -10
+    B -1 10 -10
-    C  1 30  30     C  1 30  30
+    C  1 30  30
- Then user returns stock item C with amount 1 as a voucher
+ Then user returns stock item C with amount 1 and buy stock item B with amount 4 and pays with voucher A but fails because it is already used and then pays with credit card
-    C -1 30 -30     B -1 10 -10
+    B  4 10  40
     C -1 30 -30

- assert user has a voucher of 30 at the end (column 1) or 40 (column 2)
+So far user has paid a total amount of 50
+    B -5 10 -50

 * Ticket menu items colors: